Skip to main content

 No Direct Server Binding

-Functions cannot create server sockets or bind to ports.
+Functions cannot create server sockets or bind to ports because it is in sandboxed network.

 Not Available: